mgomes8/odin-recipes/README.md

         - Not usually recommended because it can get messy and cause a lot of unnecessary repetition.
         - This method overrides the other 2 methods, which can have its advantages but also generate unexpected results.

+CSS - The Cascade
+This determines which rule gets applied to the HTML based on different factors (including browser) and hierarchy of CSS declarations.

+More specific declarations > less specific ones (i.e. Inline styles over internal/external)

+Selectors specificity will be the tie-breaker in case of conflicting declarations being applied to the same element.
+    - ID = most specific
+    - Class = beats type selectors
+    - Type

+If a declaration has more selectors, it's more specific so it takes precedent over less specific ones.